 Born in Zurich, since his childhood he has got singing and acting lessons.
-He was a soloist of the Zürcher Sängerknaben with which he sang in several countries around the world (China, Russia, Germany, France).
+He was a soloist of the Zürcher Sängerknaben.

-He has already made his debut at the Salzburger Festspiele in 2013, when he was part of the Young Singers Project (“Akademie Meistersinger”), singing the role of a Lehrbube in Meistersinger von Nürnberg.
+In 2013 he made his debut at the Salzburger Festspiele, as part of the Young Singers Project (“Akademie Meistersinger”), singing the role of a Lehrbube in Meistersinger von Nürnberg.
 In 2014 he performed in several Swiss theatres, singing the tenor part in Mozart’s Il Re Pastore.
 He is also a keen recitalist, who has already performed in the Tonhalle of Zurich (UA 2014: “Corona”, Matthew Aucoin).

 In 2015 he sang Beethoven’s 9th Symphony with the ensemble Spira Mirabilis in different theatres in Italy as well at the Tonhalle in Zurich, the Victoria Hall in Geneva, the Kulturkasino in Bern and in the Stadtcasino in Basel.
 His engagement as a singer of the German Lied is also very important for him.